Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/4_bandstructure/README.md

       > 6.377
       > 1 6.377
       ```
   Where the manual entry represents in the respective order:
   - Input file name
   - Energy range in eV
   - xmgr file name
   - postscript file name
   - Fermi energy
   - Tick spacing, 0 of the plot
+  5. Look at the script 'run_bands' which will automate all the steps (the k-path need to be put manually when building the script)